jesseday/wp-private-files/readme.md

 ### Caveats

 * This relies on the [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) plugin.
-Install that first.
 * Currently, this also depends on there being a `/private/` directory within your uploads directory that is protected.
 This plugin was developed for a site hosted on Pantheon, which provides this feature.
 Read more [here](https://pantheon.io/docs/private-paths/).